top of page

 Calm Mind

 My mind is clear, attentive, and aware.
 I cultivate a non-judgmental mind.
 I observe reality as it is.
 I allow all of my thoughts.
 I observe how my thoughts influence my body, feelings and behaviours.
-I observe my thoughts flowing by, and in the emptiness I hear the voice of my Soul.
+I observe my thoughts flowing by, and in the emptiness, I hear the voice of my Soul.

 Breath of life